 Within the Bergh Society, exclusive member benefits are offered to our 1873 Leadership Circle members, those contributing $5,000 or more annually.
-Members in this dedicated group of supporters are the corner stone of our animal welfare efforts.
+Members of this dedicated group of supporters are the cornerstone of our animal welfare efforts.
 In addition to the benefits mentioned above, you will be recognized at an exclusive 1873 Leadership Circle event.
 Your 1873 Leadership Circle pin will distinguish you as an important partner in our work.

 How do I become a member of the Bergh Society?

-Bergh Society members demonstrate their commitment to help our community’s homeless and abused pets by donating $1,500 or more annually.
+Bergh Society members demonstrate their commitment to helping our community’s homeless and abused pets by donating $1,500 or more annually.